 Why Do We Still Need Hybrid Cars?

-Gas-electric hybrid car sales are booming in America in 2024, helping Ford and GM, while hurting Tesla.
+Gas-electric hybrid car sales are booming in America in 2024, helping Ford and GM, while hurting purely battery electric OEMs.
 There are several reasons for this.

 Sales Growth Slowdown, Strong Hybrid Sales